open-edge-insights/eii-rest-data-export/README.md

 ## `Installation`

-* Follow steps 1-5 of main [EIS README](../README.md) if not done already as part of EIS stack setup
+* Follow steps 1-5 of main [EII README](../README.md) if not done already as part of EII stack setup

 > **NOTE:** For running in PROD mode, please ensure Step 3 of Pre-requisites is executed before trying to bring up RestDataExport container.